openradx/adit/README.md

 # TODO list

+-   Show if job was urgent in details
+-   Shorter timeout for offline studies
+-   Cancel pending tasks by revoking them
+-   Cancel during transfer
 -   Fix message box
 -   Auto refresh pages of in progress jobs
 -   log debug -> info in connector also in production